 Go in a team of up to five and navigate the cave in complete darkness if you dare.
 Otherwise, you can also request for the lighting to be set dim or at full brightness.
 Helmets, elbow and knee guard will be provided for protection.

 Climb boulders and high walls with auto-belay systems

-On par with many rock climbing gyms in Singapore, the facility is also home to the classic boulders and high walls – six of which are 9M high, and two 14M high.
+On par with many rock climbing gyms in Singapore, the facility is also home to the classic boulders and high walls – 6 of which are 9m-high, and 2 that are 14m-high.
 Complete with automatic belay systems, these routes are solo climber-friendly as they don’t require another person to belay you from the ground.

-Sports shoes are allowed on the walls but seasoned climbers can also bring along their own climbing shoes and liquid chalk to scale the walls proper.
+Sports shoes are allowed on the walls but seasoned climbers can also bring along their own climbing shoes and liquid chalk to scale the walls better.

 Unleash your inner Ninja Warrior